alessandroCidney/super-planning-poker/README.md

 # (IN PROGRESS)

-// TODO: Add avatar selector on initial screen
 // TODO: Move room code copy button to header
+// TODO: Fix small avatar with border image render (on RoomTable)
+// TODO: Handle with sidebar blur event on mobile